btroncone/learn-rxjs/operators/error_handling/retry.md

 ---

-:bulb: Useful for retrying HTTP requests!
+💡 Useful for retrying HTTP requests!

-:bulb: If you only want to retry in certain cases, check out [`retryWhen`](./retrywhen.md)!
+💡 If you only want to retry in certain cases, check out [`retryWhen`](./retrywhen.md)!

-:bulb: For non error cases check out [`repeat`](../utility/repeat.md)!
+💡 For non error cases check out [`repeat`](../utility/repeat.md)!

 ---